Our volunteers stopped dozens of bad gun bills in 2022 so far

 Summary

-Idaho lacks foundational gun safety laws and has the 17th highest rate of gun deaths in the country.
+Idaho lacks foundational gun safety laws and has some of the highest rates of gun suicides in the country.

 Red shirts are hard to ignore.
 When we exert pressure and show the strength of our movement, we make a big impact.